reactjs/react.dev/content/blog/2019-02-23-is-react-translated-yet.md

  * The [Vue.js Japan User Group](https://github.com/vuejs-jp) for initiating the idea of having bot-managed translations, and especially [Hanatani Takuma](https://github.com/potato4d) for helping us understand their approach and helping maintain the Japanese translation.
  * [Soichiro Miki](https://github.com/smikitki) for many [contributions](https://github.com/reactjs/reactjs.org/pull/1636) and thoughtful comments on the overall translation process, as well as for maintaining the Japanese translation.
  * All the translation maintainers and contributors who are helping translate React to more than thirty languages.
- * The Spanish translation maintainers: [Alejandro Ñáñez Ortiz](https://github.com/alejandronanez), [Rainer Martínez Fraga](https://github.com/carburo), [David Morales](https://github.com/dmorales), and [Miguel Alejandro Bolivar Portilla](https://github.com/Darking360), and contributors for pushing the Spanish translation through the finish line!
  * [Eric Nakagawa](https://github.com/ericnakagawa) for managing our previous translation process.
  * [Brian Vaughn](https://github.com/bvaughn) for setting up the [languages page](/languages) and managing all the subdomains.

- And finally, thank you to [Dan Abramov](https://github.com/gaearon) for giving me this opportunity and being a great mentor along the way.
+ And finally, thank you to [Dan Abramov](https://twitter.com/dan_abramov) for giving me this opportunity and being a great mentor along the way.